Master Research Unit Agroecology and Food Systems for the MSc Environment and Natural Resources

 As a Master of Science ZHAW in Environment and Natural Resources specialising in Agroecology and Food Systems...

 - you know the economic, social and political relationships that influence the global and Swiss food systems.

 - you develop alternative concepts for sustainable agriculture based on agroecological principles.

-- you identify sustainability conflicts within the food value chain and design solutions with regard to sustainable production methods and supply chains.
+- you identify sustainability conflicts within the food value chain and design solutions regarding sustainable production methods and supply chains.

 - you devise innovative strategies to promote sustainable nutrition.

-Examples from previous Master's theses in the Agrofood Systems specialisation:
+Examples from previous Master's theses in the Agroecology and Food Systems specialisation:

-Aline Roth Master's thesis took her to Bolivia, however by ship!
-There she conducted numerous interviews with coffee farmers in order to get to the bottom of the challenges of ageing and to develop solutions.
+Aline Roth Master's thesis took her to Bolivia, however, by ship!
+There she conducted numerous interviews with coffee farmers to get to the bottom of the challenges of ageing and to develop solutions.

-Stefan Gysi went in search of suitable new crops to diversify Swiss agriculture.
+Stefan Gysi went searching for suitable new crops to diversify Swiss agriculture.
 Perhaps sesame, almonds and peanuts will no longer have to be imported in the future?